EthenStrine/government/index.md

     1. POTUS

 35. Which case gave the Supreme Court the power of judicial review?
-    1.
+    1. Marbury v.
+Madison

 36. What is a bureaucracy?
+    1.  a system of government in which most of the important decisions are made by state officials rather than by elected representatives

 37. What are cabinet departments?
+    1.  to direct government policy and make decisions about national issues

 38. What did the spoils system do?
+    1.  trickle down jobs in the government

 39. What is the opinion of the Court called when all Supreme Court justices agree to it?
+    1. Judicial Opinion

-40. The 4 freedoms include what?
+41. The 4 freedoms include what?
+    1.

-41. Which of these practices has the Supreme Court judged to be constitutional?
+42. Which of these practices has the Supreme Court judged to be constitutional?

-42. In Schenck v.
+43. In Schenck v.
 United States (1919), the Supreme Court ruled that the government could limit speech under what special circumstances?

-43. In United States v.
+44. In United States v.
 Lopez (1995), the court said that Congress could not ban firearms in schools because ________.

-44. According to the Fifth Amendment, when can an accused criminal be forced to testify against him or herself?
+45. According to the Fifth Amendment, when can an accused criminal be forced to testify against him or herself?

-45. When can illegally obtained evidence be used?
+46. When can illegally obtained evidence be used?

-46. What does incorporation mean?
+47. What does incorporation mean?

-47. Government is defined as:
+48. Government is defined as:

-48. Which of the following is the best description of federalism?
+49. Which of the following is the best description of federalism?

-49. What powers are reserved to the states?
+50. What powers are reserved to the states?

-50. The main responsibility for resolving conflicts between the states and the federal government lies with which of the following?
+51. The main responsibility for resolving conflicts between the states and the federal government lies with which of the following?

 ## Amendments
 Tell me what they all are: 1, 2, 3, 5, 7, 8, 10, 13, 14, 16, 18, 19, 20, 21, 24, 25, 26, 27